Alarakul/Cyber-Grimoire/README.md

-# 🕯️ The Cyber Grimoire of Alarakul
+# 🕯️ The Cyber Grimoire

 > *"The Grimoire opens only for those who seek."*

-These fragments — torn from code, logs, and fading networks — are pieces of a greater truth.

-I am **Alarakul**, once forgotten, now listening.

-Within this digital sanctum lies a record of my journey through the arcane layers of cybersecurity — **Linux rituals**, **networking incantations**, and the forgotten **sigils of system access**.
+Welcome to the personal archive of **Alarakul** — a digital cultist, a student of systems, and a whisperer of logs.

+This repository houses my cybersecurity journey through [TryHackMe](https://tryhackme.com), Linux fundamentals, and hands-on technical exploration.
+Each entry is a fragment carved from real-world challenges, lab trials, and unholy command-line rituals.

+---

+## 📜 Contents

+- `index.md` – Grimoire homepage
+- `cyber security 101` – Navigating the shell of shadows
+- More fragments to come...

+---

+## 🔮 What This Is

-Each post is a ritual.
+This is not a course.
-Each command, a whisper.
-Each log, a revelation.

-> *Read what you dare.*
-> The void accepts no apprentices — only initiates.
+Not a journal.
+This is a **Grimoire** — a growing artifact of knowledge and power.
+Use it wisely.

+> *The logs never lie.
+But they do whisper.*